chanawh/py-algorithms-and-structures/python-chat-system/README.md

 Messages flow through Redis, so both shells (and any additional app replicas) share the same rooms without sticky sessions or local memory.

+#### How fan-out works (Redis pub/sub)

+Redis pub/sub is used so every app instance hears the same room events without keeping per-room state in-process:

+1. **Sender → API:** a client sends a chat message via `POST /api/send` or over the WebSocket route `WS /ws/{room}/{username}`.
+2. **API → Redis:** the API records the message in PostgreSQL for durability and publishes a JSON payload to `chat-room:<room>` using `PUBLISH`.
+3. **Redis → all replicas:** every running FastAPI instance has a `SUBSCRIBE` to that `chat-room:<room>` channel.
+Redis fan-outs the payload to all of them, so no single process is a bottleneck.
+4. **Replica → clients:** each replica forwards the payload to its connected WebSocket clients for that room.
+Clients on different app instances still see the same stream because Redis delivered the same message to every subscriber.

+Examples:

+- If **Alice** posts in `lobby` via `POST /api/send`, the process that handled the request publishes `{"username": "alice", "text": "hi", ...}` to `chat-room:lobby`; every replica receives it and forwards it to its own WebSocket connections in `lobby`.
+- If **Bob** is connected to replica A and **Cara** to replica B, and Alice’s message hits replica C, Redis delivers the payload to A, B, and C so Bob and Cara both see Alice’s chat immediately without sticky sessions.

 ---

 ## Client Commands